robinrendle/robinrendle.com/src/pages/notes/web-history.md

 Claustrophobic is certainly not how I feel about the web, but I imagine most people do.
 They feel trapped by it.
 The future owned by Google or some other enormous corporate interest.
 So I can understand that need to create something new like web3 because of that.

 But man.
 I can’t help but feel that all these crypto folks are looking in the wrong place.
 [Merging the blockchain and the web](https://blog.cloudflare.com/what-is-web3/) is not how we make the web better, less scary, more safe, more free.

+On this note: Ethan Marcotte wrote about [the problems with AMP](https://ethanmarcotte.com/wrote/seven-into-seven/) and how it was very un-web like back when Google forced publishers to use it and single-handledly [messed with an entire industry](https://wptavern.com/amp-has-irreparably-damaged-publishers-trust-in-google-led-initiatives).
+But instead of digging into the specifics of the AMP “standards”, Ethan quotes Ursula Franlin where she reminds us to think about who a specific technology helps and who it hurts:

+> The questions to ask are “Whose benefits?
+Whose risks?” rather than “What benefits?
+What risks?”

+The web was made for the benefit of everyone, everywhere, and not the few with a financial stake in it.